Ninja Assault

+is a 2000 light-gun shooter video game developed by Now Production and published by Namco for arcades.
+It was ported to the PlayStation 2 in 2002.

 Gameplay

 Ninja Assault was developed by Namco, who also created the Time Crisis series.
 However, this game has more in common with Lethal Enforcers, Virtua Cop, and The House of the Dead series, whereby the movement is completely "on-rails" (i.e., with no hiding pedal), and the player must shoot away from the screen to reload.
 Both versions of this game support up to two players in cooperative gameplay.

 Plot

 The story, according to the opening movie, is as follows:

 "Once upon a time in feudal Japan, a brutal war raged.
 No one foresaw its conclusion, at least not in the manner in which it unfolded.
 And now...the evil Shogun Kigai has kidnapped Princess Koto in order to sacrifice her for his resurrection ritual.
 But there is hope....
 Two courageous ninjas (Guren and Gunjo) have stepped forward.
 The battle among humans has ceased.
 And in its place, a new battle has begun: humans against demons."